- Email: vinzant (at) umich.edu

 Undergraduate Research Projects

-This semester (Fall 2013) I am not teaching any courses.
+Currently I am not teaching any courses.
 In the past, I have taught Math Math 216 (Differential Equations), Math 217 (Linear Algebra) and Math 115 (Calc.
 I) at Michigan, as well as Math 1B (Calc.
 II) at Berkeley.

 I'm also a former staff member (2006, 2007) of the Hampshire College Summer Studies in